Advertisement

 (Illustration: iStock)

-A long-awaited ban on cosmetic animal testing came into effect in Canada last December.
+A long-awaited ban on cosmetic animal testing came into effect in Canada in December 2023.
 (The ban applies to new or reformulated products—existing products that rely on previous animal testing data to prove their safety can still be sold.)

 While many brands had already discontinued or taken steps to end the practice, it’s worth brushing up on the terminology to ensure you’re the most animal-friendly beauty consumer you can be.
 We asked Liz White, director of Animal Alliance of Canada, and Aviva Vetter, senior manager of cosmetics at Humane Society International, to help decode what popular labels really mean.
 Here's what to look for when buying cruelty-free beauty products.